skoolkid/skoolkit/sphinx/source/extending.rst

 Expanding skool macros
 ----------------------
-Both HtmlWriter and AsmWriter provide methods for expanding skool macros.
-These are useful for basing a ``#CALL`` method or custom macro on an existing macro.
+HtmlWriter and AsmWriter each provide a method for expanding skool macros.
+This is useful for basing a ``#CALL`` method or custom macro on an existing macro.

 .. automethod:: skoolkit.skoolhtml.HtmlWriter.expand

+   .. versionchanged:: 5.1
+      The *cwd* parameter is optional.

 .. automethod:: skoolkit.skoolasm.AsmWriter.expand